Atomic bombings of Hiroshima and Nagasaki: Air raids on Japan

 Over the next six months, the XXI Bomber Command under LeMay firebombed 64 Japanese cities.
-The firebombing of Tokyo, codenamed Operation Meetinghouse, on 9–10 March killed an estimated 100,000 people and destroyed 16 sqmi of the city and 267,000 buildings in a single night.
+The firebombing of Tokyo, codenamed Operation Meetinghouse, on 9–10 March, killed an estimated 100,000 people and destroyed 16 sqmi of the city and 267,000 buildings in a single night.
 It was the deadliest bombing raid of the war, at a cost of 20 B-29s shot down by flak and fighters.
 By May, 75 percent of bombs dropped were incendiaries designed to burn down Japan's "paper cities".
 By mid-June, Japan's six largest cities had been devastated.
 The end of the fighting on Okinawa that month provided airfields even closer to the Japanese mainland, allowing the bombing campaign to be further escalated.
 Aircraft flying from Allied aircraft carriers and the Ryukyu Islands also regularly struck targets in Japan during 1945 in preparation for Operation Downfall.
 Firebombing switched to smaller cities, with populations ranging from 60,000 to 350,000.
 According to Yuki Tanaka, the U.S. fire-bombed over a hundred Japanese towns and cities.
-These raids were devastating.

 The Japanese military was unable to stop the Allied attacks and the country's civil defense preparations proved inadequate.
 Japanese fighters and anti-aircraft guns had difficulty engaging bombers flying at high altitude.
 From April 1945, the Japanese interceptors also had to face American fighter escorts based on Iwo Jima and Okinawa.
 That month, the Imperial Japanese Army Air Service and Imperial Japanese Navy Air Service stopped attempting to intercept the air raids to preserve fighter aircraft to counter the expected invasion.
 By mid-1945 the Japanese only occasionally scrambled aircraft to intercept individual B-29s conducting reconnaissance sorties over the country, to conserve supplies of fuel.
 In July 1945, the Japanese had 1156000 USbbl of avgas stockpiled for the invasion of Japan.
 About 604000 USbbl had been consumed in the home islands area in April, May and June 1945.
 While the Japanese military decided to resume attacks on Allied bombers from late June, by this time there were too few operational fighters available for this change of tactics to hinder the Allied air raids.